artela-network/artela-docs/docs/develop/guides/verify-aspect/index.md

 Within the `contracts` directory of your project, create your smart contract source files with a `.sol` extension.

-For example, create a `HelloWorld.sol` file:
+For example, create a `Counter.sol` file:

 <!-- @formatter:off -->
 ```solidity